jhartzell42/trickle/SPEC.md

     * Can be dangerous!
     * Otherwise, assigning a stream aliases the stream
         * Streams are only things that can be aliased!
+            * This seems weird -- streams should move by default?
+            * Maybe a "duplication" operator?
+            * Many streams are "pure", aliasing is fine
-        * Everything else absolutely by value
+        * Everything else absolutely by value/copy
 * Pattern operators:
     * Prefix `NUMBER` constrains a pattern to a number
     * Prefix `STRING` constrains a pattern to a string